ProxiBlue/reCaptcha/README.md

 There are multiple options for 'Wishlist and Product sharing' optiosn in admin form
 ===================================================================================

+You are running version <= 2.0.1 on a more up-to-date version of core.
-This was caused by upgrade past version 2.0.1
+Upgrade the module past 2.0.1

 You need to clear out the old admin config, and resetup the required forms: